tuchk4/storybook-readme/README.md

 * Does not affect on *story function*.
 So [Storybook Info](https://github.com/kadirahq/react-storybook-addon-info) works correctly now.
 * 100% markdown support
 * Code highliting
-* Accept multiple README (useful for [hoc component](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e) - add component's and original component's REAMDE)
+* Accept multiple README (useful for [hoc component](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e) - add component's and original component's README)
 * Looks like Github's README

 Also it very useful because most projects and components already have *README.md* files.
 Now it is easy to add them into your Storybook.